Auto firm Faraday Future wants to scrap stake sale to Evergrande Health - filing | MarketScreener

 The healthcare firm's shares resume trading on Monday.
 Trading has been halted since Thursday.

+(This version of the story corrects sixth paragraph to say Evergrande agreed to pay $700 million in July, not paid in July.
+It also corrects to say payment, not payment conditions, in seventh paragraph)

-(Reporting by Clare Jim; Editing by Edmund Blair)
+(Reporting by Clare Jim' Editing by Edmund Blair)